Near-Optimal Best-of-Both-Worlds Fairness for Few Agents: Omitted Proofs for Three Agents - Polynomial Case

 \begin{lemma} The allocations constructed by the algorithm presented in \cref{thm:bobw-poly} uphold all ex-post fairness guarantees specified in the theorem.

-Specifically, the \emph{divider} (i.e., the adopting agent) receives at least a \((1 - \varepsilon)\)-fraction of her \(MMS\) value, the \emph{first-chooser} receives her top-valued bundle in each allocation, and the \emph{second-chooser} receives at least \(\tfrac{9}{10}-\varepsilon\) of her MMS value and is \emph{EFX}-satisfied. \end{lemma}
+Specifically, the \emph{divider} (i.e., the adopting agent) receives at least a \((1 - \varepsilon)\)-fraction of her \(MMS\) value, the \emph{first-chooser} receives her top-valued bundle in each allocation, and the \emph{second-chooser} receives at least \(\tfrac{9}{10}-\varepsilon\) of her MMS value and is \emph{EFX}-satisfied or receives \(1-\varepsilon\) of her MMS value. \end{lemma}

 \begin{proof} First, observe that {by \cref{lem:stage-3-guarantees}}, all allocations constructed at the end of Stage~3 satisfy all previously established ex-post fairness guarantees.
 It therefore remains to verify that the allocations produced in Stages~4 and~5 also uphold these ex-post fairness guarantees. \begin{enumerate} \item \textbf{Stage 4: } We first note that, due to Stage~1, agent $k$ will not choose to adopt any candidate partition which is equal to $\mathcal{M}^t$ for an agent $t \neq k$.